 Simple English definitions for legal terms

-Read a random definition: realty
+Read a random definition: examination system

 The Administrative Procedure Act (APA) is a law that tells government agencies how to make rules and solve problems.
 It has rules for how agencies can make rules (called "rulemaking") and how they can solve problems (called "adjudication").
 There are different rules for when agencies have to follow strict procedures (called "formal") and when they can be more flexible (called "informal").
 The APA helps make sure that government agencies are fair and follow the rules when they make decisions.